 The Driver Training days at Gilling are primarily designed for absolute beginners to learn how to drive a 5” gauge steam locomotive.
 This does not exclude those who have had some experience in driving and wish to come and improve their skills.
 The day will not only include driving the locos but will allow the participants to learn the techniques of working the yard, shunting and operation of the signal box, all to proper railway working practice.

 The essentials of what you will learn during the day are listed below, though are not necessarily in the order of priority.
-Once you have learned to drive one steam loco they are all basically the same, although the controls may be in different places.
+Once you have learned to drive one steam loco, they are all the same, although the controls may be in separate places.

 The most important aspect of preparing and running any steam locomotive is to ensure that there is adequate water in the gauge glass.

 The water in the glass must be at least half full before any attempt is made to light the fire and the loco side tanks or tender should be full.

 Lay the fire using either paraffin-soaked charcoal or chopped sticks and put enough in the firebox to cover the whole grate area to at least the depth of one lump of charcoal.
 Methylated spirits can also be used but the flames are invisible on a bright day so not highly recommended.

 Leave one piece on the firing shovel so that this can be lit and then dropped into the fire.

 Once you can see that the flames have spread over most of the charcoal or wood, switch on the steam raising blower and watch the flames be drawn into the tubes.